 Every mother’s dream is to have a healthy baby.
-NSACP provide services for antenatal mothers to deliver a baby free of any mother to child transmitted STD in collaboration with Family Health Bureau and Maternal and Childcare services of Ministry of Health.
+NSACP provide services for antenatal mothers to deliver a baby free of any mother-to-child transmitted STD in collaboration with the Family Health Bureau and Maternal and Childcare Services of the Ministry of Health.

 NSACP provide services for Antenatal women for prevention, testing and treatment of sexually transmitted infections.
-With the implementation of the Prevention of Mother to Child Transmission program island wide service provision and testing of pregnant mothers are integrated for the maternal and child health care package though the local medical officer of health.
+With the implementation of the Prevention of Mother to Child Transmission program island wide service provision and testing of pregnant mothers are integrated into the maternal and child health care package through the local medical officer of health.

 Services provided